sandarshsridhar/wiz-spotify-connected/README.md

 <strong>Warning</strong>: This is not for everyone as the lights change rapidly and alternate between lowest and the highest brightness levels.
 If you feel nauseous or uncomfortable, please stop using this mode.

 <strong>Note</strong>: If you run into any issues, run the app in debug mode (`npm run start debug`) to determine the cause.
 If you prefer getting the debug logs in a file, you can run (`npm run start debug file`).

+* If you get `no such file or directory` or a similar error on `debug-log.txt` file, it is because your system has not allowed the app to create the log file.
+In such cases, please create an empty file with name `debug-logs.txt` under the logs folder (create the logs folder under root of your project if it does not exist already).
+This should resolve it.

 Hope you have fun!
 Thanks for checking out this repo! 😁